Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Water pH: 5 to 7.8

-Tetras, in general, prefer the water to be slightly acidic, soft, and warm, which won’t work for other kinds of fish, which is why finding the right tank mates is so important.
+Tetras generally prefer the water to be slightly acidic, soft, and warm, which won’t work for other kinds of fish, which is why finding the right tank mates is so essential.

 Size

-The Serpae tetra has the famous tetra shape it’s been named after: a tall frame that is relatively flat and in a trapezoidal shape.
-A full-grown Serpae tetra can be as large as 1.75 inches but averages about 1.6 inches, making them a smaller fish.
+The Serpae tetra has the famous tetra shape, with a tall frame that is relatively flat and in a trapezoidal shape.
+A full-grown serpae tetra can be as large as 1.75 inches but averages about 1.6 inches.

 Aggressive Behaviors

-The Serpae tetra isn’t necessarily aggressive, but as previously discussed, they are known to be fin nippers.
-This is why it’s crucial to have at least six Serpae kept together to form a school.
-This reduces a lot of fin nipping behavior.
+The serpae tetra isn’t necessarily aggressive, but as previously discussed, they are known to be fin nippers.
+That is why it’s crucial to have at least six Serpae kept together to form a school.
+This reduces a lot of fin-nipping behavior.

-Other than the fin nipping, it’s a good idea to provide your fish with materials and objects for them to explore.
+Besides the fin nipping, it’s a good idea to provide your fish with materials and objects to explore.
 They’ll spend time chasing each other, and having areas to hide will keep them happy.

 1. School

-The Serpae tetra prefers to swim in a school instead of being on its own, which helps them be less shy.
+The Serpae tetra prefers to swim in a school instead of being alone.

 2. Confidence